G.R.I.T. Gauge | Redefine | Invest | Transform

 WIL ECONOMIC FORUM AFRICA

-Africa has evolved rapidly and witnessed huge economic transformations in the recent years.
-However, gender inequality is costing sub-Saharan Africa on average $US95 billion a year, peaking at US$105 billion in 2014– or six percent of the region’s GDP – jeopardising the continent’s efforts for inclusive human development and economic growth.
+Africa has evolved rapidly over recent years, transforming both socially and economically.
+However, gender inequality remains an issue, costing sub-Saharan Africa on average US $95 billion a year, or 6% of the region’s GDP, jeopardising the continent’s efforts for inclusive human development and economic growth.

 In 2009, the first Global WIL Economic Forum broke new ground in the Middle East by giving a platform for women leaders to gather and create opportunities.
 Since then, the forum has travelled across continents and evolved much.